Gabriel Wilson loves to cook, eat tasty foods, and drink a glass of wine—without having to do the washing up.

 - 1 garlic clove, skinned

 - Slice the baguette into circle shapes (about the same width as in the photo) and arrange on a baking tray.

 - Drizzle a little olive oil over each slice and place under a hot grill to get a golden colour.
 Do not take your eyes off the grill or the sliced baguette will be burnt toast instead of crisp crostinis.

 - Remove from the grill and rub each slice liberally with the garlic clove.

 - Turn them over and repeat the method on the other side: drizzle with olive oil; grill till golden; rub each slice with the garlic clove.

-- Serve with the hummus add a class of chilled white wine and enjoy.
+- Serve with the hummus add a glass of chilled white wine and enjoy.

-The hummus will last in the fridge (in a sealed container or covered with tinfoil) for 3 to 4 days.
-I think longer than that is not a good idea as chickpeas are a bean and their shelf life once opened is 3 to 4 days.
-Of course mine has never lasted that long so I am only going by the guidelines on the jar.
-As for the crostini's, just eat them.
+The hummus will last in the fridge (in a sealed container or covered with tinfoil) for three to four days.
+I think longer than that is not a good idea as chickpeas are a bean and their shelf life once opened is three to four days.
+Of course, mine has never lasted that long so I am only going by the guidelines on the jar.
+As for the crostinis, just eat them.

 © 2017 Gabriel Wilson